Jabal Malaika (The Mountain of Angels) & The Battlefield of Badr

 A journey to Badr is a journey back to the most defining moment in the early history of Islam.
 It was here, on the 17th of Ramadan in the second year of Hijrah (624 CE), that the first major battle between the nascent Muslim community and the powerful Quraish army took place.

 Despite being vastly outnumbered, the Muslims achieved a decisive victory through their unwavering faith and the direct assistance of Allah (SWT).
-Jabal Malaika (The Mountain of Angels) overlooks this blessed battlefield, marking the location where divine intervention turned the tide of the battle.
+Jabal Malaika (The Mountain of Angels) overlooks this blessed battlefield, marking the spot where divine intervention turned the tide.

 IMPORTANT LOCATION NOTE: Planning Your Visit